 You can find Green Dragon Apples at Bristol Farms and Gelson's, and they'll be in more markets soon.
 You can also order them from Melissa's Produce here.
 And yes, as I mentioned, you can also use other apple varieties.
 Granny Smith would also be delicious.

-Do you want to serve this Honey Roasted Apple recipe with a dollop of vanilla bean ice cream?
+Do you want to serve Honey Roasted Apples with a dollop of vanilla bean ice cream?
 I do!
-So let’s do it.
+So let's do it.